isc-projects/kea/doc/sphinx/man/kea-dhcp4.8.rst

    service and control channel sockets are not opened, and hook libraries are not loaded.

+``-T config-file``
+   Checks the configuration file and reports the first error, if any.
+   It performs extra checks beside ``-t`` is doing, like establising database connections (lease db, host db, CB db, forensic logging db), hook libraries loading and configuration parsing, etc. It does not open unix or TCP/UDP sockets, neither does it open or rotate files, as all these actions could interfere with a running process on the same machine.

 ``-p server-port-number``
    Specifies the server port number (1-65535) on which the server listens.
 This is useful for testing purposes only.